bespinian/blog/content/posts/docker-for-local-development.md

 date: 2017-06-08
 ---

 I'm using [Docker](https://www.docker.com/).
 Daily.
-It has become a very valuable part of my toolchain because it allows me to quickly set up any backend my applications might need to run and tear it down the second I don't need it anymore.
+It has become a very valuable part of my tool chain because it allows me to quickly set up any backend my applications might need to run and tear it down the second I don't need it anymore.
 Gone are the days when you had to have all kinds of databases and other services installed just to be able to run your apps locally.
-With Docker you can do all of that and isolate it from your machine.
+With Docker, you can do all of that and isolate it from your machine.

 Most backend systems are accessible through HTTP and through a specific port.
 You can use that to your advantage and have many services, each running in its own Docker container and exposing the respective port to your local host.